Advising Roles and Responsibilities

 An advisor is central to the academic success of each student.
 While no single advisor can be expected to provide all of the information a student will need during their years at PC, academic advisors have the following responsibilities:

-• Orientation to PC: Advisors help students become familiar with the academic rigor and social experiences of the college.
-Advisors will find themselves discussing the mission of higher education and PC, the purpose of academic requirements, the expected standards of achievement, the amount of work to reach those standards, and how and why things happen as they do here.
+• Orientation to PC: Advisors help students become familiar with the college’s academic rigor.
+Advisors introduce students to the mission of higher education and PC, the purpose of academic requirements, the expected achievement standards, the amount of work to reach those standards, and how and why things happen as they do at PC.

 • Short-Term Educational Planning: Advisors assist students with semester planning, selection of specific courses, registration, and schedule adjustments.